rakudo/rakudo/README.md

 ### Configuring Rakudo to run on the JVM

-Note that to run Rakudo on JVM, JDK 1.8 must be installed.
+Note that to run Rakudo on JVM, JDK 1.9 or higher must be installed.
 To automatically download, build, and install a fresh NQP, run:

     $ perl Configure.pl --gen-nqp --backends=jvm